5 Things to keep in Mind Before Migrating Django to WordPress

 This is again a serious aspect of your migration process.
 Who will oversee your migration effort?
 Who do you trust to ensure that your objective to migrate Django-CMS to WordPress happens successfully?

-Ideally, you need to work with a WordPress development company with in-depth expertise in WordPress migration, but more importantly this company should have a successfully track record of migrating Django to WordPress.
+Additionally, technical expertise in both Django and WordPress is essential to address the unique challenges that may arise during the migration process.
 As we had told you earlier, there are certain aspects, that are very specific to Django and which might cause problems during migration.
 This is why an understanding of Django is also crucial for a smoother migration effort.

 5. Site SEO and Downtime